A full investment in the process will yield the greatest dividends.

 PHASE 4: MAINTENANCE OF CHANGE Most likely you have spent years in a negative interactional pattern before feeling enough pain to do something about it, so establishing change is going to require awareness and commitment.
 We are creatures of habit and habit is the easiest path, especially if it is a well worn one.
 Change-maintenance sessions will be spread out according to your individual needs.

 How many sessions will we need?
 This is a how-long-is-a-piece-of-string question, but most couples will get a lot of benefit from three to four sessions, with significant relief being felt early on.
 Others need six or more sessions.
-It is really up to the duration and severity of the issues you are dealing with and your individual ability (and desire) to change.
+While multiple levelled issue may take 12 plus sessions.
+It is really dependent on the duration and severity of the issues you are dealing with and your individual ability (and desire) to change.
 The main thing is that you are ready to work at repairing the relationship and stopping whatever it is you are doing that contributes to the pain of your partner.
-Many couples come in wanting to 'tell' on the other using counselling, as if there is a school teacher there for them to dob on their mate.
-That is not therapy, however: it is what therapists call 'acting out' (or if you were kids, it is acting up).
-This will prolong therapy and often cause more damage.
+Many couples come in wanting to the therapist to side with them or "fix' the other partner.
+This is not the aim of joint work on a common problem.

 A common scenario observed with many couples attending counselling is that they feel great relief after the first session (some even get their relationship back on track from that point on!!).
 As couples return for the second and third session, feeling an alleviation of the problem, two things may then happen: They keep feeling well and we can step down therapy OR the original issues resurface and disappointment is felt.
 This is where many might feel that counselling is 'not working'.
 However, a two-steps-forward-one-step-back motion is a natural part of the change process.
 Bear in mind, however, that we are dealing with two people: while one may be ready for change, the other may not.